 - As an assignee, treat issues assigned to a current release with priority

-- In general, continue to be willing to spend at least 50% of his/her time working on Kyma (~2.5 business days per week).
+- In general, continue to be willing to spend at least 50% of their time working on Kyma (~2.5 business days per week)

-- Express interest to the existing maintainers that you or your organization are interested in becoming a maintainer.
+- Inform the existing maintainers that you or your organization are interested in becoming a maintainer.
 Depending on whether you are an individual or a corporate contributor/maintainer, a different contributor license agreement applies.

-- Express what the areas of Kyma that you want to engage with are.
+- Determine what areas of Kyma you want to engage with.
 Kyma, because of its goal, is complex, and it is impossible to become a maintainer in every area.
 Make sure you get support from a proper group of maintainers.

 - Becoming a maintainer generally means that you are going to be spending a substantial part of your time (>50%) on Kyma for the foreseeable future.
 Among other responsibilities, this means: